Periodontics & Implant Surgery

 Conclusion: Choosing the Right Method

-• Dental laminates are better for people with interdental spaces or very short teeth.
+Dental laminates are better for people with interdental spaces or very short teeth.
+If you are also considering Dental Implants, the color of your laminates should be matched to your future implant crowns for a cohesive look.

 “Dental veneers, whether made from composite or porcelain, can dramatically enhance the appearance of your teeth, but it’s important to discuss your options with your dentist to choose the best fit for your smile.”